paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   git config --global alias.merge-request '!branch=$(git current-branch | sed \"s/\//%2f/g\") && git remote get-url origin | sed \"s/\.git$//\" | sed \"s/$/\/-\/merge_requests\/new?merge_request%5Bsource_branch%5D=/\" | sed \"s|$|${branch}|\" | start $(cat)'
   ```

-  Note that handily GitHub and GitLab use differt names *Pull-* and *Merge-* request so you can have both commands globally if you happen to use both.
+  Note that handily GitHub and GitLab use different names *Pull-* and *Merge-* request so you can have both commands globally if you happen to use both.

   For more information, check out [this excellent article from Phil Haack](https://haacked.com/archive/2014/07/28/github-flow-aliases/)